-If the participant response "No" then this section will be skipped.
+If the participant or alternate responds "No" then this section will be skipped.
 If the participant responds that they are unsure, probe to find out if there is anything in the question that the participant didn't understand.
-If the participant is still unsure, then record "UNSURE" and this section will be skipped.
-If the participant responds that s/he has been admitted to the hospital or seen at an emergency room then go to Q4.
+If the participant is still unsure, or if using an alternate respondent who is uncertain, then record "UNSURE" and this section will be skipped.
+If the participant or alternate respondent answers that the participant has been admitted to the hospital or seen at an emergency room then go to Q4.

-Q4 Was this visit to the emergency room only, a hospital admission only, or a visit to the emergency room that resulted in being admitted to the hospital?
+Was this visit to the emergency room only, a hospital admission only, or a visit to the emergency room that resulted in being admitted to the hospital?